Teri Meri Kahani (film): Soundtrack

 Teri Meri Kahani consisted of two original soundtracks called Parchai and Mere Khuda.
 Parchai is composed and performed by the talented Wajhi Farooki while the lyrics are also written by him along with Honey.
 Mere Khuda is composed and performed by Shani Arshad while the lyrics are penned down by Sabir Zafar.
 Both the osts are available on Spotify, Saavn, iTunes, Amazon Music, Gaana and many other similar music streaming platforms.
 Both the OSTs gained a positive reaction and have garnered 1 million views on YouTube as of June 2021 since its release.

-Track listing

-Following is the listing of complete soundtracks of Teri Meri Kahani.